 When developing or adjusting allocation schemes, the needs of each fishery sector should be considered to minimize negative impacts to communities and existing groundfish fishery participants to the extent practicable, including investments, economic dependence, and intrinsic value.
-Any allocative decision the Council makes should be considered through the lens of Magnuson-Stevens Conservation and Management Act (MSA) guidelines for National Standard (NS) 4 regarding fair and equitable allocations and NS 8 regarding the importance of fishery resources to fishing communities
+Any allocative decision the Council makes should be considered through the lens of Magnuson-Stevens Conservation and Management Act (MSA) guidelines for National Standard b/ Prior to 2021, canary rockfish was managed with separate sector-specific allocations for the Mothership and Catcher-Processor sectors in the at-sea fishery.
+In the 2021-22 biennium, combined into a single at-sea set-aside. c/Data from 2020 pulled from GEMM will be incomplete due to CRFS not producing estimates from April-June of that year.
+When CDFW has provided comprehensive mortality for that year they typically include the average proxy values for the April-June time period.
+46 mt shown in the GEMM and an average proxy value of 10 mt was added to the GEMM value for a more accurate value.

+(NS) 4 regarding fair and equitable allocations and NS 8 regarding the importance of fishery resources to fishing communities